 An HTTP Archive or HAR file format contains flexible and extensible codes.
 A HAR file contains much ready-made information that may be directly used to infer information that may be used by the Gatling to get a graphical representation after simulation.

-The HAR file is also a way of creating scenario instead to a Scala script, as we have seen and discussed in our early topics.
+The HAR file is also a way of creating scenarios instead of a Scala script, as we have seen and discussed in our early topics.

-The use of HAR file as a scenario is not that popular as compared to the use of Scala Script, as in the case of using of the Scala script, the user need not to think about the intermediate file which is
+The use of the HAR file as a scenario is not that popular as compared to the use of Scala Script, as in the case of using the Scala script, the user needs not to think about the intermediate file which is

 .html file and get the graphical output.

 HAR file can be expected to have the following details inside it:

 It may be mentioned that extracting the understandable data from the HAR file is not easy directly, as it is stored as

 JSON code in very low-level data.
 But trying to analyze the data, with a certain time, a person may easily get used to it.

 A HAR file can be very useful to get the core parameters that are required to analyze the performance of a web application.
 This has to be mentioned that this file already contains the parameters in a ready-made way, so it becomes easy for the Gatling Process to acquire data out of it.

 Previously, we have seen how we created scenarios using the Gatling Recorder.
 It was a single software process and no more intermediate files were needed.
 The